CS3219-AY2324S1/ay2324s1-course-assessment-g13/README.md

 1. Turn on [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 2. Copy the `.env.sample` file into a `.env` and fill in the environment variables with the required secrets
 3. Change directory to the `scripts` folder and run `chmod +rwx <script>` for both scripts
+4. Run the following command `docker network create peerpreps-backend`
-4. Ensure that all the repositories have their environment setup as well by following the respective `README.md`'s
+5. Ensure that all the repositories have their environment setup as well by following the respective `README.md`'s
-5. Once that is ensured, simply run `docker compose up --build`
+6. Once that is ensured, simply run `docker compose up --build`
-6. Go to `http://localhost:3000` and interact with Peerprep!
+7. Go to `http://localhost:3000` and interact with Peerprep!

 ## For development